andrewmcdan/Workbench-Screens/README.md

 Workbench Screens is a modular C++ application intended to run on a Raspberry Pi that drives one or more LCD panels on an electronics workbench.
 It is designed to aggregate measurements and diagnostics from diverse instruments—power supplies, logic analyzers, oscilloscopes, serial devices, and Teensy-hosted peripherals—and present them through a flexible UI built with [FTXUI](https://github.com/ArthurSonzogni/ftxui).

-This repository currently provides the core architecture, plugin interfaces, UI scaffolding, and a Teensy communication stub required to grow the system into a fully featured workbench console.
+This repository currently provides the core architecture, plugin interfaces, UI scaffolding, and a hardware relay client skeleton required to grow the system into a fully featured workbench console.

 ---